 The Battle of Hastings – a date that a lot of people will remember as 1066 – but how much do you actually remember from your history lessons about the battle between King Harold and William the Conqueror?
 This epic fight should be remembered for much more than its iconic date.
-Here’s 12 interesting facts about the Battle of Hastings, and why to this day it is so important.
+Here’s some fun facts about the Battle of Hastings, and why to this day it is so important.

 The battle arose as a result over a throne dispute.
 William the Conqueror challenged King Harold to the English Throne following his predecessor dying without any heirs.
 William, ultimately, won through and defeated Harold, marking the end of Anglo-Saxon reign in England.

 Believe it or not, the Battle of Hastings didn’t actually take place in Hastings at all.
 It took place almost seven miles away, over near where the town of Battle sits.
 The name ‘The Battle of Battle’ doesn’t really have the same ring to it!